-II.B.3.d) Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee.
-(Core) II.B.3.d).(1) In addition to the adolescent medicine faculty members, ABP- or AOBP-certified faculty members and consultants in the following subspecialties must be available: II.B.3.d).(1).(a) pediatric cardiology; (Core) II.B.3.d).(1).(b) pediatric critical care medicine; (Core) II.B.3.d).(1).(c) pediatric endocrinology; (Core) II.B.3.d).(1).(d) pediatric gastroenterology; (Core) II.B.3.d).(1).(e) pediatric hematology-oncology; (Core) II.B.3.d).(1).(f) pediatric infectious diseases; (Core) II.B.3.d).(1).(g) pediatric nephrology; (Core) II.B.3.d).(1).(h) pediatric pulmonology; and, (Core) II.B.3.d).(1).(i) pediatric rheumatology.
-(Core) II.B.3.d).(2) The faculty should also include the following specialists with substantial experience with pediatric problems: II.B.3.d).(2).(a) allergist and immunologist(s); (Detail) II.B.3.d).(2).(b) anesthesiologist(s); (Detail) II.B.3.d).(2).(c) child and adolescent psychiatrist(s); (Core) II.B.3.d).(2).(d) child neurologist(s); (Detail) II.B.3.d).(2).(e) dermatologist(s); (Detail)
+II.B.3.c) Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee. ^(Core) II.B.3.c).(1) In addition to the pediatric cardiology faculty members, ABP- or AOBP-certified faculty members and consultants in the following subspecialties must be available: II.B.3.c).(1).(a) neonatal-perinatal medicine; (Core) II.B.3.c).(1).(b) pediatric critical care medicine; (Core) II.B.3.c).(1).(c) pediatric gastroenterology; (Core) II.B.3.c).(1).(d) pediatric hematology-oncology; (Core) II.B.3.c).(1).(e) pediatric infectious diseases; (Core) II.B.3.c).(1).(f) pediatric nephrology; and, (Core) II.B.3.c).(1).(g) pediatric pulmonology.
+(Core) II.B.3.c).(2) The faculty should also include the following specialists with substantial experience with pediatric problems: II.B.3.c).(2).(a) anesthesiologist(s); (Detail) II.B.3.c).(2).(b) child and adolescent psychiatrist(s); (Detail) II.B.3.c).(2).(c) child neurologist(s); ^(Detail) II.B.3.c).(2).(d) congenital cardiothoracic surgeon(s); (Core) II.B.3.c).(2).(e) medical geneticist(s); (Core) II.B.3.c).(2).(f) pathologist(s); ^(Detail) II.B.3.c).(2).(g) pediatric surgeon(s); ^(Detail) II.B.3.c).(2).(h) physiatrist(s); and, ^(Detail) II.B.3.c).(2).(i) radiologist(s). ^(Core)

-II.B.3.d).(2).(f) diagnostic radiologist(s); (Detail) II.B.3.d).(2).(g) obstetrician(s) and gynecologist(s); (Core) II.B.3.d).(2).(h) orthopaedic surgeon(s); (Detail) II.B.3.d).(2).(i) pathologist(s); (Detail) II.B.3.d).(2).(j) pediatric surgeon(s); (Detail) II.B.3.d).(2).(k) sports medicine physician(s); and, (Core) II.B.3.d).(2).(I) urologist(s).
-(Detail)

-Subspecialty Background and Intent: The Review Committee recognizes that some programs may not have access to board certified pediatric subspecialists in some disciplines and will allow adult subspecialists with pediatric expertise.
+Subspecialty-Specific Background and Intent: The Review Committee recognizes that some programs may not have access to board certified pediatric subspecialists in some disciplines and will allow adult subspecialists with pediatric expertise.
 However, it is expected that faculty members have pediatric subspecialty certification, in those subspecialties where pediatric subspecialty board certification is available, whenever possible.
 Adult subspecialists should not be appointed as faculty members or consultants if pediatric subspecialists are available.

+II.B.3.c).(3)

-II.B.3.d).(3) Consultants should be available for transition care of young adults.
-(Detail)
+Faculty members with expertise in adult congenital cardiac disease should be available for transition care of young adults. ^(Detail)

+II.B.3.c).(4)

+Consultants should be available in obstetrics and gynecology and maternal-fetal medicine. ^(Detail)

 II.B.4.
-Core Faculty

-Core faculty members must have a significant role in the education and supervision of fellows and must devote a significant portion of their entire effort to fellow education and/or administration, and must, as a component of their activities, teach, evaluate, and provide formative feedback to fellows.
-(Core)
+Core faculty members must have a significant role in the education and supervision of fellows and must devote a significant portion of their entire effort to fellow education and/or administration, and must, as a component of their activities, teach, evaluate, and provide formative feedback to fellows. ^(Core)

 Background and Intent: Core faculty members are critical to the success of fellow education.
-They support the program leadership in developing, implementing, and assessing curriculum, mentoring fellows, and assessing fellows' progress toward achievement of competence in and the independent practice of the specialty.
+They support the program leadership in developing, implementing, and assessing curriculum, mentoring fellows, and assessing fellows' progress toward achievement of competence in and the autonomous practice of the specialty.
 Core faculty members should be selected for their broad knowledge of and involvement in the program, permitting them to effectively evaluate the program.
 Core faculty members may also be selected for their specific expertise and unique contribution to the program.
 Core faculty members are engaged in a broad range of activities, which may vary across programs and specialties.
 Core faculty members provide clinical teaching and supervision of fellows, and also participate in non-clinical activities related to fellow education and program administration.
 Examples of these non-clinical activities include, but are not limited to, interviewing and selecting fellow applicants, providing didactic instruction, mentoring fellows, simulation exercises, completing the annual ACGME Faculty Survey, and participating on the program's Clinical Competency Committee, Program Evaluation Committee, and other GME committees.